mikeobrien/mikeobrien.github.com/_posts/2014-11-7-using-gulp-to-build-and-deploy-dotnet-apps-on-windows.md

 The plugin looks for msbuild in the `PATH`.
 You can also specify the version you want to target with the `toolsVersion` option.
 This plugin supports more options than shown here, see [here](https://github.com/hoffi/gulp-msbuild) for more info.

-On a side note, you may run into the following when building web applications on your build server:
+On a side note, you may run into the following error when building web applications on your build server:

 ```
 The imported project "C:\Program Files (x86)\MSBuild\Microsoft\VisualStudio\